chadac/golang/src/internal/trace/traceviewer/static/README.md

 // copyright notice, this list of conditions and the following disclaimer
 // in the documentation and/or other materials provided with the
 // distribution.
-//    * Neither the name of Google Inc. nor the names of its
+//    * Neither the name of Golangogle Inc. nor the names of its
 // contributors may be used to endorse or promote products derived from
 // this software without specific prior written permission.
 //